 Skip advert

 2. Audi RS 6 Avant Performance

 Although Audi didn’t invent the fast estate, it probably did more for the genre than any other marque in the early years.
-The RS 2, co-developed with Porsche, showed Audi wasn’t mucking around, and that car launched a hot wagon dynasty which continues to this day in the shape of the RS 6 Avant
+The RS 2, co-developed with Porsche, showed Audi wasn’t mucking around, and that car launched a hot wagon dynasty that continues to this day in the shape of the RS 6 Avant

+Skip advert